Iodine: The Essential Mental Health Nutrient

 How Iodine Affects Your Brain and Mental Health

-Iodine plays a pivotal role in brain development and function through several key mechanisms.
-When adequate iodine is present, it enables proper thyroid function, which in turn supports optimal brain health in various ways:
+Iodine enables proper thyroid function, which in turn supports optimal brain health in several ways:

 Neurogenesis & Brain Development